zebaarsh/human_detection_depth_image/readme.md

+                  A prototype of a component of a robotic depth perception system for human avoidance

-I implemented the task using the following methods in the given order:
+The task is to find the distance between a human and a wall in a corridor using depth camera observations in order to ensure the robots avoid a human in a corridor.
+I have implemented the task using following methods in the given order:

 1. **Image Pre-Processing:**